kgingras/blog/_posts/2014-12-31-Settlers-Of-Catan-Strategy-Guide.md

 ###Development Card Guy

 "Dev Cards" can change a game in the blink of an eye.
 From moving to robber to straight up winning the game.
-If you establish yourself as the guy whose gonna go for Dev Cards first, you most likely will pick up **biggest army** and a few **Victory Points** aswell.
-A great asset of this strategy is your ability to conceal your Dev Cards and pull of some game changing suprises.
+If you establish yourself as the guy whose gonna go for Dev Cards first, you most likely will pick up **biggest army** and a few **Victory Points** as well.
+A great asset of this strategy is your ability to conceal your Dev Cards and pull of some game changing surprises.

 ###Longest Road Guy

 You want to expand your kingdom to the reaches of the earth and that's cool.
 While this strategy can be costly resource wise, you can set your self up for a great second half of the game.
-Having an extremely long road not only gives you the two pointes for longest road but it gives you a lot of space for settlments which can give you access to precious resources you had to barter for in the beginning.
+Having an extremely long road not only gives you the two points for longest road but it gives you a lot of space for settlements which can give you access to precious resources you had to barter for in the beginning.

 ###Port Trading Guy